Campus-Molndal-JIN23/todolist-kellyvasss/README.md

 Do not forget to include the libaries, if needed you can download them from Maven.

 ## Test
 To test the app, go to package "test" and you can choose to run the tests by yourself.

+Tested by Hanadi.
+Feedback -> It would be nice to see that the todo was updated to done in the console for clarity.